OSGP/Documentation/Architecture/Technical-overview/ProtocolLayer.md

 ## Protocol Adapters

 The Protocol Adapters are responsible for the actual communication to and from a device.
-They usually operate in a certain domain, and might use common/generic functiuons from the platform.
+They usually operate in a certain domain, and might use common/generic functions from the platform.

 The Open Smart Grid Platform currently has the following protcol adapters:
 - Protocol-Adapter-DLMS: Smart Metering
 - Protocol-Adapter-IEC61850: Public Lighting
-- Protocol-Adapter-OSLP: Public Lighting
+- Protocol-Adapter-OSLP: Public Lighting and Microgrids

 ### General package structure